Avaiga/taipy-getting-started-core/step_04/ReadMe.md

 ### GUI-Core visual elements

-GUI-Core elements have been created as weel to manipulate Cycles.
+GUI-Core elements may be used to manipulate Cycles.
 Cycles are visible in `scenario_selector` or `data_node_selector`.
 It is also possible to make a scenario primary directly through the `scenario` visual element.

 ```python
 data_node = None